Yohlo/Canvas-Exporter/README.md

 #### Usage

-You must add a config file (canvas.conf) in the same directory as exporter.py, and it must be of the format:
+You must add a config file (canvas.conf) of the format:

 {